 Addressing this: Manufacturers can enhance the moisture-wicking properties of PD microfiber fabric by incorporating moisture-wicking treatments or blends with moisture-absorbing fibers like bamboo or Tencel.

-Breathability: PD microfiber fabric may not be as breathable as natural fibers, which can lead to reduced airflow and potential discomfort, especially in hot and humid conditions.
+PD microfiber fabric may not be as breathable as natural fibers, which can lead to reduced airflow and potential discomfort, especially in hot and humid conditions.

 Addressing this: Enhance breathability by incorporating mesh panels or strategic ventilation zones into garments made with PD microfiber fabric.
 Designing looser-fitting garments can also improve airflow and comfort.